oliveigah/klife/README.md

 ## Producer performance

+### Produce sync

-In order to test the performance I've prepared a benchmark that uses [benchee](https://github.com/bencheeorg/benchee) to produce kafka records on kafka cluster running locally on my machine.
+In order to test sync produce the performance I've prepared a benchmark that uses [benchee](https://github.com/bencheeorg/benchee) to produce kafka records on kafka cluster running locally on my machine.

 The details can be checked out on `benchmark.ex` mix task and the results on `bechmark_results`.